 As a seasoned NJ drug attorney, Adam M. Lustberg has represented hundreds of defendants charged with possession and distribution of cocaine, marijuana, heroin, methamphetamine, and illegal possession of prescription drugs.
 In many cases, he has had his clients’ drug charges dismissed and helped his client be found not guilty when they didn’t qualify for a diversionary program.

-If you were arrested and charged with possessing cocaine, you need to contact experienced Hackensack drug crime lawyer Adam M. Lustberg.
+If you were arrested and charged with possessing cocaine, you need to contact experienced Hackensack criminal defense lawyer Adam M. Lustberg.
 He will help you fight the cocaine possession charges and protect your liberty.
 He knows how to develop the best defense strategy, negotiate with police and prosecutors, and ensure your right to fair representation.
-Contact us today to schedule a free initial consultation about your cocaine possession charges.